bonitasoft/bonita-doc/md/customize-living-application-layout.md

 ## Overview

-Has it is explained in the [layouts](layouts.md) documentation, it is possible to customize the existing application layout using the UI Designer.
+As explained in the [layouts](layouts.md) documentation page, it is possible to customize the existing application layout with the UI Designer.

 For example, you could:

-* add a login box
+* Add a login box
-* change the menu to add a side menu
+* Change the menu to add a side menu
-* add a footer
+* Add a footer

-Prerequisites to customize the existing living application layout:
+Prerequisites to customize the default living application layout:

 * Basic knowledge of Java script
-* Basic knowledge of angular
+* Basic knowledge of AngularJS
-* Basic knowledge of bootstrap
+* Basic knowledge of Bootstrap
-* Basic knowledge of UI designer
+* Basic knowledge of the UI Designer
-* Have an existing Living application to test the modified layout
+* An existing living application (to test the modified layout)
-* Use a subscription version of bonita

-The following sections show how to import the existing application layout into the UI Designer, how to modify this layout and how to apply the customized layout to a living application.
-As an example, they show the steps to follows to convert the existing application top menu into a side menu.
+The following example shows how to convert the default top menu of an application into a side menu.
+The example sections show how to:
+* Export the default application layout from the Bonita BPM Portal
+* Import the default application layout into the UI Designer
+* Modify this layout
+* Apply the customized layout onto a living application.

-## Export the default application layout
+ ## Export the default application layout from Bonita BPM Portal

-1. Open Bonita BPM portal, and login with a user having administration profile.
+1. Open Bonita BPM Portal, and log in with username and password of someone mapped to the Administrator profile.
-2. Click on the menu **Resources**.
+2. Click on the **Resources** menu.
 3. Select the filter **Layouts**.
 4. Select the element **Default layout**.
-5. Click on **Export** and save this **Default layout** on your filesystem.
+5. Click on **Export** and save this **Default layout** on your file system.

-## Import the default layout into the UI Designer
+## Import the default application layout into the UI Designer

-To facilitate the modifications, the **default layout** is built using UI Designer.
-Then you just have to import it into the UI Designer to make modifications.
+To facilitate the modifications, the **default layout** is built using the UI Designer.
+Then you just have to import it into the UI Designer to make changes.

 1. Open the UI Designer.
-2. Click on **Import** button.
+2. Click on the **Import** button.
-3. Retrive the **Default layout** to import.
+3. Retrieve the **Default layout** to import.

 ## Edit the default layout using the UI Designer

-When you import the **Default layout** into UI Designer, you can see that it generates three artefacts:
+When you import the **Default layout** into the UI Designer, you can see that it generates three artefacts:

 1. **Living application layout page**.
 2. **Living application IFrame** widget to display the application page.